itsnabbyyy/portfolios/Marketing Analytic/README.md

 ### Key Challenges:

-Reduced customer engagement
-- The number of customer interactions and engagement with the site and marketing content has declined Decreased conversion rates
+- Reduced customer engagement: The number of customer interactions and engagement with the site and marketing content has declined
-- Fewer site visitors are converting into paying customers High marketing expenses with low returns
+- Decreased conversion rates: Fewer site visitors are converting into paying customers
-- Significant investments in marketing campaigns are not yielding expected returns Need for in-depth customer feedback analysis
+- High marketing expenses with low returns: Significant investments in marketing campaigns are not yielding expected returns
-- Understanding customer opinions about products and services is crucial for improving engagement and conversions
+- Need for in-depth customer feedback analysis: Understanding customer opinions about products and services is crucial for improving engagement and conversions

 ### Project Objectives
 - Extract and clean marketing data using SQL